 "Homebuyers are leaving expensive metros for affordable metros and as a result there are fewer and fewer homes for sale in more affordable parts of the country," said Redfin Chief Economist Daryl Fairweather.
 "In San Francisco, for example, inventory has been rising because there aren't many San Franciscans who can afford the high prices.
 San Franciscans are moving to Sacramento where homes are much more affordable, and that, combined with a lack of new listings, has caused inventory to decline in Sacramento."

-from the American Public Transportation Association and the National Association of Realtors (NAR) found that resident and commercial properties located in areas within a half mile of public transit services enjoy higher median sales prices than those located far from such services.
+A recent report from the American Public Transportation Association and the National Association of Realtors (NAR) found that resident and commercial properties located in areas within a half mile of public transit services enjoy higher median sales prices than those located far from such services.
 Among the metro cities studied, Boston; Hartford, Los Angeles; Minneapolis-St. Paul; Phoenix; Seattle; and Eugene, Ore. all offer access to heavy rail, light rail, commuter rail and commuter bus services, and residential properties within these areas experienced between four percent and 24 percent higher median sale prices in the years spanning 2012 and 2016.